Coping With Morning Sickness

 Avoiding fatty foods, large meals and protein can help lower nausea.
 Avoid lying down immediately after a meal, as this causes heartburn.

 Morning sickness is not a fun condition to deal with and makes a person feel awful.
-If nausea persists, then get help from your doctor.
+If nausea persists, then get help from your doctor or a health care professional.
 Expecting a child should be a fun experience and there are ways to mitigate the effects of morning sickness.

 Meet Our KeaMommy Contributor: Sara Gale